The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Introduction

-The large volume and area of the survey ($\sim8000$~deg$^2$) will include millions of galaxies for which their SEDs will be obtained.
+The large volume and area of the survey ($\sim8000$~deg$^2$) will include millions of galaxies for which SEDs will be obtained.
 This will allow us to identify and characterize blue galaxies (BGs), and luminous red galaxies (LRGs), as well as to study the evolution of galaxy stellar populations up to $z=1$ through SED-fitting techniques.
-This makes \jp \ a very competitive survey compared to other spectroscopic surveys such as the VIMOS Public Extragalactic Survey \citep[VIPERS, ][]{guzzo2014, haines2017}, the Large Early Galaxy Astrophysics Census \citep[LEGA-C, ][]{vanderwel2016, wu2018}, or the future Stellar Population at intermediate redshift Survey \citep[WEAVE-StePS, ][Iovino et al.~2020 in prep.]{costantin2019}, without pre-selecting sets of galaxy samples like some spectroscopic galaxy surveys perform.
-The continuous and non-segregated area of the \jp\ survey will allow us to explore the role of environment in the galaxy formation and evolution by characterizing samples of different types of galaxies in a wide range of redshift, halo mass, density field, and inter-galactic medium environment.
-Groups and galaxy clusters at intermediate redshifts ($0.1\leq z \leq 1$) will be easily detected (Maturi et al.~2020 in prep.), and the SEDs of their galaxy members will be used to determine in an homogeneous way their stellar population and emission line properties, according to their environmental density.
-Further, at low-redshift ($z < 0.1$), \jp \ will be a very competitive survey, e.g. as compared with the GAs Stripping Phenomena in galaxies with MUSE survey \citep[GASP, ][]{poggianti2017}, for characterizing the intra-cluster light and the ionized gas stripping, as well as its connection with the gas removal processes in galaxies.
+This makes \jp \ a very competitive survey compared to other spectroscopic surveys, such as the VIMOS Public Extragalactic Survey \citep[VIPERS; ][]{guzzo2014, haines2017}, the Large Early Galaxy Astrophysics Census \citep[LEGA-C; ][]{vanderwel2016, wu2018}, and the future WHT Enhanced Area Velocity Explorer-Stellar Population at intermediate redshift Survey \citep[WEAVE-StePS; ][Iovino et al.~2020 in prep.]{costantin2019}, and pre-selecting sets of galaxy samples, as some spectroscopic galaxy surveys do, is not necessary.
+The continuous and non-segregated area of the \jp\ survey will allow us to explore the role of environment in galaxy formation and evolution by characterizing samples of different types of galaxies in a wide range of redshifts, halo masses, density fields, and inter-galactic medium environments.
+Groups and galaxy clusters at intermediate redshifts ($0.1\leq z \leq 1$) will be easily detected (Maturi et al.~2020 in prep.), and the SEDs of their galaxy members will be used to determine, in a homogeneous way, their stellar population and emission line properties according to their environmental densities.
+Furthermore, at low redshifts ($z < 0.1$), \jp \ will be a very competitive survey, for example as compared with the GAs Stripping Phenomena in galaxies with MUSE survey \citep[GASP; ][]{poggianti2017}, for characterizing the intra-cluster light and the ionized gas stripping, as well as its connection with the gas removal processes in galaxies.